-One way to determine how many leads are necessary for sales to hit their goals is to work backwards from the lead-to-customer rate for your business.
-To simplify this, let’s say you’re currently getting 100 leads per month and your sales team is closing them as new customers at a 5% rate, or 5 new customers per month.
-If your sales goals are calling for a 20% growth in new business you’ll need to get this number to 6 new customers but that will take 120 leads at the current lead-to-customer rate.
+One way to determine how many leads are necessary for sales to hit their goals is to work backward from the lead-to-customer rate for your business.
+To simplify this, let’s say you’re currently getting 100 leads per month, and your sales team is closing them as new customers at a 5% rate, or five new customers per month.
+If your sales goals call for a 20% growth in new business, you’ll need to get this number to six new customers, which will take 120 leads at the current lead-to-customer rate.

-To get here, you’ll need to do a one thing above all else, create more premium content offers, like Ebooks, and offer them up on landing pages.
+To get here, you’ll need to do one thing above all else: create more premium content offers, like E-books, and offer them up on landing pages.
 Why?
 HubSpot has a few statistics that show how:

-Those with over 40 landing pages got 12 times more leads than those with only 1-5 landing pages.
+- Those with over 40 landing pages got 12 times more leads than those with only one to five landing pages.

-One common gripe that sales teams have is that the marketing team is giving them too many low quality leads that take their time away from finding prospects more likely to become a customer.
+One common gripe that sales teams have is that the marketing team is giving them too many low-quality leads that take their time away from finding prospects more likely to become customers.
 They may have a point.
 Gleanster Research reports that only 25% of leads are legitimate and should advance to sales.

-With a modern marketing platform today’s marketers can help develop criteria that identifies leads who are most likely to be a good fit for a company’s products or services.
-By assigning values to these criteria a lead scoring methodology is established.
+With a modern marketing platform, today’s marketers can help develop criteria that identify leads who are most likely to be a good fit for a company’s products or services.
+By assigning values to these criteria, a lead scoring methodology is established.

 Make life easier on your sales team by identifying quality leads and getting them to the sales team when it makes the most sense.

-As your company starts to generate more and more leads it becomes important to separate those who are in the early stages of their Buyer’s Journey from those who are getting close to making a purchase decision.
-The best salespeople may be able to talk to prospects at any stage in this process, offer helpful advice and turn them into a genuine sales opportunity.
+As your company starts generating more leads, it becomes important to separate those in the early stages of their buyer’s journey from those getting close to making a purchase decision.
+The best salespeople may be able to talk to prospects at any stage in this process, offer helpful advice, and turn them into a genuine sales opportunity.

-It will help the entire sales team to have an understanding of where their prospects are in the Buyer’s Journey and enable them to reach out more effectively and tailor those conversation based on that prospect’s needs.
+It will help the entire sales team understand where their prospects are in the buyer’s journey and enable them to reach out more effectively and tailor those conversations based on that prospect’s needs.

 Embrace Sales and Marketing Alignment

-These 3 little things can help make life a lot easier on your sales team.
+These little things can help make life a lot easier on your sales team.
 And frankly, they’ll make life easier for you as well.
-As your company gets more sales and hits more goals life gets good.
-For sales and marketing teams alike.
+As your company gets more sales and hits more goals, life improves for sales and marketing teams.